We're Watching You!

 - We've also trained 100 town and parish councils to use a new 'no contact report card' to make reporting dog fouling easier.

 - We plan to take stronger action on dog mess this year with more awareness campaigns, signs and enforcement action.

 If there's dog mess you'd like to see removed straight away, please report this to the Waste and Recycling Team.

-If you've witnessed someone fail to pick up after their dog and you'd like this investigated then please complete this form.
+If you've witnessed someone fail to pick up after their dog and you'd like this investigated please use the form below.

 We're testing Keep Britain Tidy’s ‘We’re watching you’ anti-dog fouling campaign at hotspots across Cornwall.

 The campaign reduced dog fouling by up to 75% in Portsmouth and other places, according to a Keep Britain Tidy report.

 If our test of the signs here in Cornwall achieves similar results, we'll extend the campaign to include more dog fouling hot spots.